- Search The Registry

 *On this date in 1971, we celebrate Sounds of Blackness.

-Sounds of Blackness is a unique vocal and instrumental ensemble that performs music from several genres including gospel, R&B, soul, and jazz.
-The group was founded in 1969 by Russell Knighton at Macalester College in St. Paul, Minnesota and was called the Macalester College Black Voices.
+Sounds of Blackness is a unique vocal and instrumental ensemble that performs music from several genres, including gospel, R&B, soul, and jazz.
+The group was founded in 1969 by Russell Knighton at Macalester College in St. Paul, Minnesota, and was called the Macalester College Black Voices.

-Sounds of Blackness has appeared or recorded with Quincy Jones, Stevie Wonder, Prince, Sting, Santana, Eric Clapton, Usher, Jimmy Jam & Terry Lewis, Elton John, Sir Andrew Lloyd Weber, Luther Vandross, Aretha Franklin, Dolly Parton, Bob Dylan, John Cougar, Patti LaBelle, Earth Wind & Fire, Shirley Ceaser, Yolanda Adams, Kirk Franklin, Kenny ‘G’, President Bill Clinton, Lena Home, Little Richard, BB King, Johnny Mathis, Billy Crystal, Robin Williams, Jim Carey, Whoopi Goldberg, Robert Duvall, Maya Angelou and many others.
-The group has received three Grammy Awards, four Stellar Awards, one Emmy nomination, the International Time for Peace Award, the International Dance Music Award, five NAACP Image Award nominations.
+Sounds of Blackness has appeared or recorded with Quincy Jones, Stevie Wonder, Prince, Sting, Santana, Eric Clapton, Usher, Jimmy Jam & Terry Lewis, Elton John, Sir Andrew Lloyd Weber, Luther Vandross, Aretha Franklin, Dolly Parton, Bob Dylan, John Cougar, Patti LaBelle, Earth Wind & Fire, Shirley Ceaser, Yolanda Adams, Kirk Franklin, Kenny ‘G’, President Bill Clinton, Lena Home, Little Richard, BB King, Johnny Mathis, Billy Crystal, Robin Williams, Jim Carey, Whoopi Goldberg, Robert Duvall, Maya Angelou, and many others.
+The group has received three Grammy Awards, four Stellar Awards, one Emmy nomination, the International Time for Peace Award, the International Dance Music Award, and five NAACP Image Award nominations.
 Their music fueled both Presidential Campaigns of President Barack Obama.
 "The Sound of Blackness" CD won a 2012 NAACP Image Award for Best World Music Recording.